mah0001/metadata-editor-docs-v2/documenting_geographic.md

 **IDENTIFICATION**

-***CITATION***

-- **`Title`** (*description/identificationInfo/citation/title*) Title of the resource.
+- **`Title`** (*description/identificationInfo/citation/title*) Title of the resource (dataset, series, or service).

-- **`Alternate title`** (*description/identificationInfo/citation/alternateTitle*) An alternate title (if applicable)
+- **`Alternate title`** (*description/identificationInfo/citatio)n/alternateTitle*) An alternate title (if applicable)

-- **`Date`** (*description/identificationInfo/citation/date*) Date(s) associated to a resource.
+- **`Resource date`** (*description/identificationInfo/citation/date*) Date(s) associated to a resource.
 This may include different types of dates.
 The metadata shall contain a date of publication, revision or creation of the resource.
+  - **`Date`** (*description/identificationInfo/citation/date/date*) The date, in ISO format.
-  The following types will often be used:
+  - **`Type`** (*description/identificationInfo/citation/date/type*) The type of date should be provided, and selected from the controlled vocabulary proposed by the ISO 19139.
+The following date types will often be used:
-  - Date of publication: This is the date of publication of the resource when available, or the date of entry into force.
+  - *Date of publication*: This is the date of publication of the resource when available, or the date of entry into force.
 There may be more than one date of publication.
 Date of publication differs from the temporal extent.
 For example, a dataset might have been published in March 2009 (2009-03-15) but the covered information was collected over the year 2008 (temporal extent from 2008-01-01 to 2008-12-31).
-  - Date of last revision: This date describes when the resource was last revised, if the resource has been revised.
+  - *Date of last revision*: This date describes when the resource was last revised, if the resource has been revised.
 Date of revision differs from the temporal extent.
 For example, a dataset might have been revised in April 2009 (2009-04-15) but the covered information was collected over the year 2008 (temporal extent from 2008-01-01 to 2008-12-31).
-  - Date of creation: This date describes when the resource was created.
+  - *Date of creation*: This date describes when the resource was created.
 Date of creation differs from the temporal extent.
 For example, a dataset might have been created in February 2009 (2009-02-15) but the covered information was collected over the year 2008 (temporal extent from 2008-01-01 to 2008-12-31).
-  - **`Date`** (*description/identificationInfo/citation/date/date*) The date, in ISO format.
-  - **`Type`** (*description/identificationInfo/citation/date/type*) The type of date should be provided, and selected from the controlled vocabulary proposed by the ISO 19139.

 - **`Edition`** (*description/identificationInfo/citation/edition*) Edition of the resource.

 - **`Edition date`** (*description/identificationInfo/citation/editionDate*) Edition date, in ISO format.

 - **`Identifier`** (*description/identificationInfo/citation/identifier*)
-  - **`Identifier`** (*description/identificationInfo/citation/identifier/code*) A value uniquely identifying an object within a namespace.
+  - **`Identifier code`** (*description/identificationInfo/citation/identifier/code*) A value uniquely identifying an object within a namespace.
   - **`Authority`** (*description/identificationInfo/citation/identifier/authority*) A unique persistent identifier for the metadata.
 If a DOI is available for the resource, the DOI should be entered here.
 The same file identifier should be used if no other persistent identifier is available.

 - **`Responsible party`** (*description/identificationInfo/citation/citedResponsibleParty*)